iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 7

-- Slip a second opening pick into the gap you've just made.
+- Slip a second opening pick into that gap you just made.
+It's like opening a secret door!

-- Gently slide the pick down toward the bottom-left corner to break up that sticky adhesive.
+- Gently slide the pick towards the bottom-left corner of the device to separate the adhesive.
+You're almost there!

-- Keep the pick lodged in the bottom-left corner to stop the adhesive from sealing itself back up.
+- Leave the pick right in that bottom-left corner to stop the adhesive from sealing up again.
+Nice job, you're on track!

 Step 8